 43 Lisbon Street, Lewiston

 Make A Weekend (or a Week) Of Visiting Maine Breweries

 Or take even more time and make a week of it!
 The Wolf Cove Inn, a Maine B&B, is the perfect spot to call your home base while exploring the Maine breweries on the Western Maine Beer Trail.
 The nearest brew pub is only seven minutes away and the furthest is twenty-five minutes away.
 With lots to do during the day until some of the breweries and pubs open, you’ll have a chance to work off some of those beer calories.
 We offer complimentary kayaks, a canoe and a rowboat for getting out on the lake.
 Plenty of hiking trails in the area will also help burn off some suds calories.

 We too will take care of you on the food front.
 Each morning you’ll start your day with our full Maine Comfort breakfast featuring a sweet entrée, savory entrée and eggs to order.
 We bake our own breakfast breads and muffins.
 The protein served with breakfast, whether, bacon, sausage or regional country sausages, come from local Maine producers.
 And if you tire of pub food for dinner, we have some of the best pizza in Maine in our Tripp Lake Pizzeria.

-Finally, be sure to allot some time to enjoy our spectacular sunsets with complimentary s’mores by the fire pit.
+Finally, be sure to allot some time to enjoy our spectacular sunsets with gourmet style 1927 S’mores Kits by the fire pit.
 It’ll put a nice exclamation point on a fun day of brewery-hopping.